 In the STEM (Science, Technology, Engineering, and Mathematics) education program, you will:

 - Gain a foundation for teaching the beauty and logic of the natural world to primary-, elementary- and middle-school students or students with moderate disabilities.

-- Participate in key courses in both the Winston School of Education and Social Policy and the School of Science and Engineering.
+- Participate in key courses in both the Winston School of Education and Social Policy and the School of Engineering and Computational Sciences.

 - Deepen your understanding of the processes of scientific literacy and learn techniques to inspire your students.

 - Make a real difference in developing the next generation of scientists, engineers, and mathematicians.

 Through hands-on learning opportunities, you’ll develop your education philosophy, create a portfolio and hone your classroom-management skills during your pre-practicum and practicum student teaching.
 In fact, 100% of STEM majors participate in at least one field experience or practicum.
 It’s your chance to take what you’ve learned at Merrimack and apply it at one of the primary, elementary, middle, or junior high schools in the area.

 Upon successful completion of the STEM program, you’ll be well-equipped to teach science, technology, engineering, and math in the classroom.
 Positions may include:

 - Elementary school STEM teacher